Please note that this page may contain affiliate links.

 The 3 Best Bidet Seats Today

 For folks who don’t know what we’re talking about, yet for some reason found us, consider this: You’re walking in a park and you step on dog feces.
 How would you clean your shoes?
-Do you A) use toilet paper to wipe it off, or B) wash it off with water?
+Do you A) simply use paper to wipe it off, or B) wash it off with water?
 Wash it off of course!
-Why would anyone even attempt to wipe poop off themselves, only to spread the mess around and have some of it still clinging on you?!
-Why are we still wiping ourselves with toilet paper??
+Simply wiping it off will not work because you will inevitably leave some of the mess behind!
+So the question is: Why do we simply wipe ourselves with toilet paper??

 There’s a better way.
 The better way is using a Japanese-style bidet seat.
 These toilet seats are equipped with a spray to wash your bottom.
 They often have heated water, a heated seat, and other useful features like an air dryer and deodorization.
 There are many features and many choices.
 Right above, we’ve listed the 3 best bidet seats you can buy today.

 Why use a bidet toilet seat?

 There are many good reasons why it makes sense to buy a bidet seat.
 It’s not a luxury item.
 It’s as common in a Japanese home as the refrigerator.

 |1.
 Use less toilet paper.||Americans use approximately 34 million rolls of toilet paper each day.
 It takes hundreds of thousands of trees, millions of gallons of water and electricity, and millions of pounds of greenhouse gases to make these rolls.
 It’s way more damaging and costs way more resources to use toilet paper than water to clean yourself.
 Most households can reduce toilet paper use by 75% when using a toilet seat bidet.
 And it’s also much better for pipes and and septic systems if you don’t have to flush paper down the toilet.|